ELIZABETH STOVER FAGAN MEMORIAL FUND

 Betsy and Paul - Made of Honor and Best Man 1980

-In 1980 Jimmy Fagan and Susie Stover were married.
-Paul and Betsy were best man and maid of honor for their wedding in a little stone church near East Jordan.
+In 1980, Jimmy Fagan and Susie Stover were married.
+Paul and Betsy were the best man and maid of honor for their wedding in a little stone church near East Jordan.

 Betsy - Chicago Lakefront 1980